jeremenichelli/jeremenichelli.github.io/_posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 ## Styles

-A similar approach can be applied here, this time creating a **link** element.
+A similar approach can be applied when loading styles, but this time creating a **link** element.

 {% highlight javascript %}
 function loadStyles(url) {